 - Decide not to buy the home.
 If the snags cost a lot to repair, the owner doesn’t want to be responsible, and they won’t lower the price, you may be better off searching for another property.

-If the seller agrees to repair the defects, be sure to carry out a new inspection of the property before buying.
-This is the only way to find out whether the defects have been corrected properly.
+If the seller agrees to repair the defects, be sure to conduct a new inspection of the property before buying.
+This is the only way to determine whether the defects have been corrected properly.

 With time pressure from estate agents, stress about the amount of money you’re spending and rose-tinted glasses from finally having found a property that you really like, it’s easy to rush into a purchase.
-However, it’s important that you go into the decision with a clear understanding of the work a property might need to get done
+However, you must go into the decision with a clear understanding of the work a property might need to get done

 It is possible to conduct a snagging survey as an amateur.
-You just have to be methodical about it.
-But if your snagging list gets the housebuilder or homeowner to make some improvements before you buy, then it will have been worth it.
+You have to be methodical about it.
+But it will have been worth it if your snagging list gets the housebuilder or homeowner to make some improvements before you buy.
 And if not, then at least you know how much to budget for small repairs over the first year post-purchase.